yunho-c/Portfolio-2C/urara/pcb-emg/+page.svelte.md

 - main PC & visualization pipeline
 - comparison w/ ground truth (quantitative, qualitative)

+`TODO into a Figma diagram`

 ### Literature Review

 We started by reading papers.
-Even though we didn't have inclinations to academi (at least at the time), it was simply the only place that we could find any information.
+Even though we didn't have inclinations to academia (at least at the time), it was simply the only place that we could find any information.
 Something we learned soon after starting PCB-EMG: **good papers are hard to come by**, and when you do find that paper that contains everything you've ever wanted to know, sometimes you just cannot make up for the lack of domain knowledge by reading it multiple times.

+`TODO: organized list of good papers (Litmap perhaps)`

 Still, we read enough to get a glimpse of the field and how things work.
 We learned to read jargons such as multi-unit action potential (MUAP; the sum of voltages from a muscle region), wet and dry electrodes (where wet electrodes involve gels to improve interfacial contact), motion artifacts, instrumentation amplifiers (high-gain amplifiers suitable for noisy settings), filters (analog, digital, different types), and else.
 We learned useful information, such as that MUAPs vary large enough from muscles to muscles that they require orders-of-magnitudes of adjustments, that dry electrodes actually perform better in longer-term scenarios, that no one really talks about detailed methodologies or design choices behind instrumentation circuits and jumps to results and conclusions.

 In the end, we came up with some estimated values of MUAPs.
 We were ready to prototype.

-### Datasheet, Schematic, PCB Design
+### Datasheet, Schematic, PCB Design (V1)

 <img src='./Pitch_Progress.jpg' class='rounded-lg' width='100%'>